 Research Overview

-We are currently enhancing our electrophysiological techniques with “neuro-optical” methods such as the “miniscope” that allows visualisation of hundreds of active cells in freely moving animals over months, and have recently commenced recording from human brain cells derived from human neurosurgical operations.
+We’re also expanding our electrophysiological techniques with “neuro-optical” methods, including “miniscopes” which allows visualisation of hundreds of active cells in freely moving animals, and recording from human brain cells derived obtained during neurosurgery.

-Recently we have started studying how brain tumours affect brain function, especially the induction of often debilitating seizures.
-We have developed an in vitro brain tumour model that allows us to observe the invasion of normal brain tissue by tumour cells, as well as the development of epileptic activity.
+A growing focus of our lab is how brain tumours affect brain function, and their role the induction of often debilitating seizures.
+We’ve developed an in vitro model to observe the how tumour cells invade healthy tissues and lead to the development of epileptic activity.

 Slice_ICG_Voltage_Dye.gif